Twasi/twasi-docs/docs/core-concepts/twasi-command.md

 4. '!hosts' is the first argument.
 5. '300' is the second argument.

 The key difference between simple and complex commands is that complex commands can register a command handler for every subcommand they have.
-Simple commands use one command handler for everything they can do what can really mess up the code with if-elses and switch-cases.
+Simple commands use only one command handler for everything they can do.
+This can really mess up the code with if-elses and switch-cases.

 ## Permissions

 Twasi-Commands can require a certain permission key.
-If the executor/sender of the command doesn't have that permission key Twasi will ignore the command.
+If the executor/sender of the command doesn't have that permission key, Twasi will ignore the command.

 ## Cooldown

-To prevent overuse of a command the controller class can specify a cooldown that is applied per user when the command was successfully executed.
+To prevent overuse of a command, the controller class can specify a cooldown that is applied per user when the command was successfully executed.

 ### What does 'successfully executed' mean?

-**Example**: If you want to know how the **!wiki** command works, you just type the command without any arguments.
+**Example**: If you want to know how the **!wiki** command works, you just type in the command without any arguments.
 This means, that the command was **not** successfully executed since it only returns the commands syntax and doesn't really execute the command.

-Developers can decide if a command was successful or not using the controller class.
+Developers can decide if a command was successful or not, using the controller class.

 ## Aliases

-If a command should not only react to one command name it can define aliases that will execute the command too.
+If a command should not only react to one command name, it can define aliases that will execute the command too.